seh-GAH-toh/Pumpkin-Website/docs/en/about/benchmarks.md

 - Online mode: false
 - Rcon: false

-<sub><sup>online mode was disabled for easier testing with non-premium accounts</sup></sub>
+<sub><sup>Online mode was disabled for easier testing with non-premium accounts.</sup></sub>

 > [!NOTE]
-> All tests have been ran multiple times to guarantee consistent results.
+> All tests have been ran multiple times for more accurate results.
-> All players did not move when spawning, only the initial 8 chunks were loaded.
+> All players did not move when spawning.
+Only the initial 8 chunks were loaded.
-> All servers used their own terrain generation, no world was pre-loaded.
+> All servers used their own terrain generation.
+No world was pre-loaded.

 > [!IMPORTANT]
-> `CPU Max` is usually higher with one player as the initial chunks are being loaded.
+> `CPU Max` is usually higher with one player because the initial chunks are being loaded.

 ## Pumpkin